Azure-Samples/azure-batch-samples/CSharp/BatchExplorer/README.md

 - Create user accounts on compute nodes and download RDP files for remote connection
 - Resize pools and reboot, reimage, or delete compute nodes
 - Create and delete pools, jobs, tasks, and job schedules
-- Task execution monitoring with the *Heat Map*
+- Monitor task execution with the *Heat Map*

 ### Using the Batch Explorer